 The \$93,750 Series C bonds were issued as tax-exempt bonds to provide \$101,147 to refund, on a current basis, a portion of the 2001 Series A bonds as well as refund, on an advance basis, a portion of the 2002 Series A bonds.
 The Series C bonds were issued as serial bonds with coupons ranging from 4.0% to 5.0% and have a final maturity of 2032.
 The Series C bonds have a true interest cost of 3.7%.
-A portion of the proceeds of the 2017 Series E refunding bonds was deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement, dated December 1, 2017, to refund and legally defease a portion of the outstanding 2012 Series C bonds.
+A portion of the proceeds of the 2017 Series E and 2020 Series G refunding bonds was deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreements dated December 1, 2017 and October 1, 2020, respectively, to refund and legally defease a portion of the outstanding 2012 Series C bonds.
 This deposit, together with certain other available monies was held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities.
-The principal and interest on monies held by the escrow agent will be sufficient to redeem the maturities of the 2012 Series C bonds starting on November 1, 2029 and thereafter.
-As of June 30, 2020 and 2019, the principal amount of 2012 Series C bonds outstanding was \$78,035.
+The principal and interest on monies held by the escrow agent will be sufficient to redeem the maturities of the 2012 Series C bonds starting on November 1, 2025 and thereafter.
+As of June 30, 2021 and 2020, the principal amount of 2012 Series C bonds outstanding was \$0 and \$78,035, respectively.